 Further and Further South

 Context: The article describes Bohdan’s stop in Rio de Janeiro, Brazil at the end of August 1939.
-Bohdan was then travelling on the first voyage of the Polish liner MS Chrobry.2 The article was published in a Polish newspaper on September 1st 1939, the day Poland was invaded by the Germans.
+Bohdan was then travelling on the first voyage of the Polish liner MS Chrobry.
+The article was published in a Polish newspaper on September 1st 1939, the day Poland was invaded by the Germans.
 It must have been sent to Poland on August 20th from Buenos Aires, the next stop southbound after the stop in Rio, which is the occasion described in the article.
 On September 1st, when the war had been declared, the ship was already headed northbound on her return voyage.
 She stopped in Recife on September 2nd to let the passengers disembark.

 When after a 16-day sea journey, the ship sails into the Rio de Janeiro bay, one has the impression that all is unreal.
-One has become so used to the hum of the sea, the limitless and boundless freedom of the eye running to the horizon line, that these red-coloured mountains, dark green vegetation and multicoloured houses seem hugely unnatural.
+One has become so used to the hum of the sea, the limitless and boundless freedom of the eye running to the horizon line, that these red-coloured mountains, dark green vegetation and multicolored houses seem hugely unnatural.

 “To see Naples and die”, the Italians say, infatuated by the beauty of the Neapolitan bay.
 For Rio de Janeiro one should say: “To see Rio de Janeiro and want to live forever”… Nowhere around the world have I seen such a colour orgy: blue, green, red, violet and golden sands of the long stretching beaches.
 Nowhere in the world do I know mountains that are so fantastically ragged, bays so profound, extraordinarily encroaching into the depths of the land and nowhere in the world does the sun create so many contrasts and the vegetation is so abundant and so deliciously royal.